 - Offers & Relocation

-Offers must be coordinated with OCP Personnel via the salary analysis process (see step 9).
-For represented positions, Central HR-Talent Acquisition must review in order to maintain equity in accordance with Union guidelines.
-Once an offer has been packaged with the required partners, the hiring manager or Central HR via Talent Acquisition are able to make the verbal offer.
-If the verbal offer is accepted, then the offer letter will be drafted for review and signature after which the recruitment process will start to close out and onboarding will begin.
+Offers must be coordinated with OCP Human Resources via the salary analysis process.
+Once a salary range has been determined, the hiring manager or Talent Acquisition partner are able to make the verbal offer.
+If the verbal offer is accepted, then the offical offer letter will be drafted will be generate via TAM.

-Offers are not always solely compensation.
-If a scheduling arrangement, specific start date details or similar have been requested by the selected candidate, it is recommended to review with an OCP HR Analyst to ensure the parameters of both the recruitment and the position can accommodate.
-Particularly if relocation funding is being considered, this should be discussed for viability and finalized before the last verbal offer has been accepted and the final offer letter drafted and signed.
-Relocation does have tax implications, so please work with the financial analyst in your area (if there is one) as well as OCP Business and Technology Services via OCP Personnel so the new employee can be supported as best as possible.
+If relocation funding is being considered, this should be discussed prior to the formal offer letter.
+Relocation expenses have tax implications.
+Please work with the financial analyst in your area, as well as OCP Business and Technology Services via OCP Human Resources so the new employee can be supported as best as possible.

 - Work Samples & Other Additional Assessments